PirateBox-Dev/arch_rpi_image_prepare/README.md

 # Arch RPI Image Prepare
-This repository contains tools to create a 2GB SD card image based upon latest arch sources.
+This repository contains tools to create a 2GB SD card image based upon latest arch sources including all dependencies for PirateBox.

 ## Required Tools
 To create an image you will need to have the following tools available on your system: